Source code for intake_esm.cat

 @pydantic.model_validator(mode='after')

-data_format, format_column_name = model.format, model.format_column_name
+data_format, format_column_name = self.format, self.format_column_name

 if data_format is not None and format_column_name is not None: